OhTerryTorres/Yorick/README.md

 <h3>The Settings Class</h3>
 These are properties of the Setting class:</br>
-<b>title</b>: A string defining the name of the setting, necessary for initialization: gender, tone, length, or size. </br>
+<b>title</b>: A string defining the name of the setting, necessary for initialization: gender, tone, length. </br>
 <b>options</b>: An array of stringins defining setting options related to the title, assigned when the Setting is first initialized.</br>
 <b>currentSetting</b>: A string defining which of the options is currently in effect, changeable by the user on the Settings screen.</br>
 <b>cell</b>: A custom cell of the class SettingTableViewCell.
 This unique cell, when touched on the Settings screen, displays or hides a UIPickerView presenting the setting's options.
 Though defined in the class header, it isn't initialized until the user accesses the Settings screen.</br>
 <b>maintainFrame, pickerCellIsShowing</b>: A CGRect and Bool used to deal with the display of the UIPickerView in the cell.</br></br>

-The gender, tone, and length settings can be used by the manager to filter the monologues displayed to the user.
-The <i>size</i> settings is associated with the other settings because they can all changed by the user.
-However, the size setting, used to change the display size of text when viewing monologues, is not used to filter for searches.
-That's why the search methods avoid dealing with the "size" settings when iterating through the manager's settings array.